These are the best times to visit Italy, now restrictions are easing

 Italians definitely know how to throw a party, so you’d better believe there are plenty of events and festivals worth travelling for throughout the year.

 If you thought Mardi Gras was a big deal, you’ll be amazed to see how Italians celebrate Carnevale in Venice.
-Every February, the city comes alive with street fairs, boat parades on the canals, masquerade balls and costume contests.
+Every February, the city comes alive with street fairs, boat parades on the canals, masquerade balls and costume contests, although you’ll be best placed planning this one for next year as the current festival came to an end on 1 March.

 Summer and autumn events